io-gui/io/readme.md

 }
 ```

-Notice that you can define a property by simply setting a value, or with a configuration object.
+Notice that you can define a property by simply setting a value, or with a configuration object with following options:
-Properties can have following configuration options:

 - **value** default value.
 If not specified it will be initialized from specified type.
 - **type** constructor of the property.
 If not specified, it will be inferred from value.
 - **observer** name of the method to be called when value changes.
 - **reflect** if true, value will be reflected to attribute.
 - **enumerable** Specifies if property should be enumerable.
 Defaults to true.

+property names prefixed with underscore `_` will be

 If you want to initialize default value with an object, it has to be wrapped in a function.